Overview

 Types of domains

-Does it matter which kind of domain I register (.com, .net, .org, or .info)?
+What types of domains are available to register (.com, .net, .org, or .info)?

 Can I register an International domain name?

-Internationalized Domain Names (IDNs) are domain names which contain characters other than unaccented Roman letters (A-Z), digits (0-9), and the hyphen.
+Internationalized Domain Names (IDNs) are domain names that contain characters other than unaccented Roman letters (A-Z), digits (0-9), and the hyphen.

 Can I register a .gov domain?

-Government domains are currently not available to be registered at DreamHost, however you can always register it at a different registrar and host it in your DreamHost account.
+Government domains are currently not available to register at DreamHost; however, you can always register them at a different registrar and host them in your DreamHost account.

 Time frames